AT&T loses fewer premium video subscribers in second quarter

-July 16 (Reuters) - AT&T Inc (T.N) said on Friday it lost fewer subscribers in its premium video business, which houses satellite TV unit DirecTV, in the second quarter.
+(Reuters) - AT&T Inc said on Friday it lost fewer subscribers in its premium video business, which houses satellite TV unit DirecTV, in the second quarter.

-The company said in a regulatory filing its premium video subscribers fell by 473,000 in the period, compared with a drop of 887,000 a year earlier. (https://bit.ly/3epfR8v)
+The company said in a regulatory filing its premium video subscribers fell by 473,000 in the period, compared with a drop of 887,000 a year earlier. (bit.ly/3epfR8v)

-Over the years, the satellite TV industry has lost subscribers to online streaming options such as Netflix Inc (NFLX.O) and Amazon.com Inc's (AMZN.O) Prime Video.
+Over the years, the satellite TV industry has lost subscribers to online streaming options such as Netflix Inc and Amazon.com Inc’s Prime Video.

 The wireless carrier had sold a 30% stake in DirecTV to private equity firm TPG Capital in February, seeking to slow the trend of cord-cutting by investing in customer experience and providing premium video content.